pratititr/nhgrepo/README.md

+# nhg

-# deploy a static website on Azure using ARM or Bicep templates.
+Deploy a static website on Azure using ARM or Bicep templates.
 The deployment will be performed through Azure DevOps Pipelines, ensuring a streamlined and automated deployment process.